worktheclock/replit.github.io/repls/secret-keys.md

 # Storing Secrets in .env

 Building an app that uses an external service usually requires a key or password.
-Sharing these keys (via public repls) may allow other users to access your services.
-With Repl.it, you can create an `.env` file to safely store your secrets.
-This allows you to safely share your code with anyone while keeping your keys secret.
+Sharing these secret keys (via public repls) would allow other users to access your services.
+With Replit, you can create an `.env` file to safely store your secrets.
+This means you can safely share your code, without sharing your secrets.

 ## `.env` Files

 `.env` files are used for declaring environment variables.
-On Repl.it, `.env` files are only visible to the owner of the repl.
+On Replit, `.env` files are only visible to the owner of the repl.
 Other users and guests viewing a public repl will not be able to see the contents of the `.env` file, nor will they be able to access it by downloading the repl or forking it. **The only exception to this is Multiplayer – other users in your Multiplayer session can view your `.env` file.**

 The syntax for these files are to list, one per line, `VARIABLE=VALUE` where `VARIABLE` is the name of the variable and `VALUE` is the value associated with that variable.
 Quoted values and comments are also supported.